12 Health Care Stocks Moving In Monday's Pre-Market Session - Benzinga

 Gainers

-- Aclarion ACON stock moved upwards by 17.64% to $3.2.
-The market value of their outstanding shares is at $22.9 million.
+- Dermata Therapeutics DRMA shares moved upwards by 8.73% to $1.12.
+The market value of their outstanding shares is at $10.3 million.

 Losers